Forensic accounting header graphic with desk and office supplies illustration

 What is the difference between a forensic accountant and a regular CPA?

 A regular CPA typically provides tax, audit, or general accounting services.
-A forensic accountant is a CPA (or other accounting professional) with specialized training in fraud investigation, litigation support, and expert witness testimony.
+A forensic accountant is a CPA (or other accounting professional) with specialized training in fraud investigation, litigation support, and financial analysis for legal disputes.
 Forensic accountants work within the legal system; their reports and testimony are designed to be presented in court and to withstand cross-examination.

 When should I hire a forensic accountant?